obaghirli/PyETL/README.md

   - Wrapper class for a raw line read from the data file
   - Implements transformers for each line
   - Args:
-    * raw_line: str, a row from the datafile
+    * raw_line: str, a row from the data file
     * col_indices: list of int, indices of the specified columns in the data file
   - Returns:
     * line object